robdmc/consecution/README.md

 As illustrated in the <a
 href="https://github.com/robdmc/consecution/blob/master/pandashells.md">
 Pandashells</a> example, this aggregation is actually much more simple to implement in Pandas.
-However, there is an important caveat.
+However, there are a couple of important caveats.

 The Pandas solution must load the entire csv file into memory at once.
 If you look at the pipeline solution, you will notice that each node simply increments its local sum and passes the data downstream.
 At no point is the data completely loaded into memory.
 Although the Pandas code runs much faster due to the highly optimized vectorized math it employes, the pipeline solution can process arbitrarily large csv files with a very small memory footprint.

+Perhaps the most exciting aspect of consecution is its ability to create repeatable and testable data analysis pipelines.
+Passing Pandas Dataframes through a consecution pipeline makes it very easy to encapsulate any analysis into a well-defined, repeatable process where each node manipulates a dataframe in its prescribed way.
+Adopting this structure in analysis projects will undoubtedly ease the transition from analysis/research into production.